Ben-P-Taylor/Mechatronics-IntroductionToArduino/docs/IntroExercises.md

 **Also Note:** All the documentation for this module assumes you are using a Windows 10 or 11 on a PC.
 We do not support other operating system versions.

-**Information about installing the Arduino IDE can be found on the Arduino website at:** <https://www.arduino.cc/en/Guide/Windows>
+**Information about installing the Arduino IDE can be found on the Arduino website at:** <debugHL>[https://www.arduino.cc/en/Guide/Windows](https://www.arduino.cc/en/Guide/Windows){target="_blank"}</debugHL>

 **Procedure:**

+Is This working

-1. Navigate to the Arduino IDE download page: <https://www.arduino.cc/en/Main/Software> and download the appropriate version of the Arduino IDE for your operating system.
+1. Navigate to the Arduino IDE download page: <debugHL>[https://www.arduino.cc/en/Main/Software](https://www.arduino.cc/en/Main/Software){target="_blank"}</debugHL> download the appropriate version of the Arduino IDE for your operating system.
 2. Launch the Arduino IDE, to check it has been installed correctly
 3. Ensure you have the latest version of the hardware drivers for the Arduino board:
     - From within the Arduino IDE, select the Tools Menu and navigate to the Board Manager: **Tools** > **Board:** _\[name is the current board\]_ > Boards Manager…